mateusrissi/check_mk_plugins/backup-validator/readme.md

 # Backup Validator

-Esse script valida a execução do backup através da data de modificação do arquivo de log.
-Se o arquivo de log não foi modificado por mais de 2 dias, o plugin gera um alarme.
+This script validates the backup execution through the last modified date of the log file.
+If the log file was not modified for 2 or more days, this plugin will generate an alarm.

 ## Instalação

-1. Inclua o arquivo no diretorio ../usr/lib/check_mk_agent/local/
+1. Include the file at the dir ../usr/lib/check_mk_agent/local/
-2. Dar permissão de execução chmod +x error_catcher_counter.sh
+2. Give execution permission chmod +x backup-validator.sh

-## Exemplo do retorno
+## Return example
-Se o status estiver OK,
+If status is OK,

     All ok with the backup

-caso contrário,
+otherwise,

     4 days without backup